VIGHNESH1521/MongoDB/README.md

 - Users can run MongoDB as a windows service also.
 - It does not require any VM to run on different platforms.
 - It also supports sharding of data.

+## use command - it is used to create a database.
+This command will creatye a new databse if it doesn't exist otherwise it will return the existing database.